forestgrape/coronavirus/diagnosis_and_viral_load.md

 ### Calculation of Viral Load from CT_Value
 `viral_load = d_c_h / 2^CT_cycles` where `d_c_h = detection_limit_for_helper_method` (the helper method detects when a certain concentration of DNA or RNA is reached, often optical fluorescence is used)
-Often the viral load is given as logarithm.
+For calculations taken logarithms is helpful.
 For logarithm to base 2:
 `log2(viral_load) = log2(d_c_h) - CT_cycles`
 The viral load as logarithm to base 10:
 `log10(viral_load) =log2(viral_load)/log2(10) = (log2(d_c_h) - CT_cycles)/3.32`